williamchenghu/FSO2021-bloglist-frontend/README.md

 Make a test which checks that the component displaying a blog renders the blog's title and author, but does not render its url or number of likes by default.

 Add CSS-classes to the component to help the testing as necessary.

+### Step 14

+Make a test which checks that the blog's url and number of likes are shown when the button controlling the shown details has been clicked.